Reading Time: 2 minutes

 The air ambulance is a clear winner from a medical and technical perspective.
 However, when families of patients decide against using an aircraft in favour of a ground ambulance, there is often a financial reason for their decision henceforth bringing into question the cost of air ambulances?

-However, although it is cheaper, repatriation by ambulance takes much longer than by medical plane.
+However, although it is cheaper, repatriation by a ground ambulance takes much longer than by medical plane.
 An air ambulance flight of two to three hours would take a ground ambulance an entire day, sometimes more.
 Therefore, we can rarely justify using an ambulance for seriously ill patients who need to be transported over a long distance for economic reasons alone, because the well-being of our patients is always a top priority for us.

 Ground ambulances are cheaper than air ambulances, but if you take into consideration other important aspects, such as quick availability, short waiting times, flexibility, transportation of other passengers and luggage, and, above all, safety, it is the air ambulance that stands out.